Fabo011/aws-solution-architect-helper/04_Databases/databases.md

 - <b>Timestream: </b>Use Timestream for time-series data storage and analysis, suitable for applications that need to ingest, store, and analyze large volumes of time-stamped data, such as IoT and monitoring.

+- <b>RDS Proxy: </b>AWS RDS Proxy is a managed database proxy service that helps applications efficiently and securely connect to Amazon RDS (Relational Database Service) instances, enhancing scalability, performance, and security of database connections.